Ras Shorty I: Biography

 In 1984, he voiced his disenchantment with soca, claiming it was being used for the wrong reasons.
 A short time thereafter, he embraced a strict form of Christianity, adopted the name Ras Shorty I and moved with his family to the Piparo forest in the southern hills of Central Range (Trinidad and Tobago), where he and his family focused on creating faith-based music.

-In the late 1980s, he began recording again, fusing soca and gospel in a style he called Jamoo.
+In the late 1980s, he began recording again, fusing soca and gospel in a style he called 'jamoo'.
 He continued recording into the late 1990s, writing hits such as "Watch Out My Children", which focuses on the dangers of drug abuse.
 The song was recorded in ten languages and was adopted by the UN in an anti-cocaine campaign.
 He toured transnationally with his band, the Love Circle, which consisted mainly of family members.
 During his lifetime Lord Shorty fathered a total of 23 children.
 The Love Circle included his wife Claudette and sons Eldon, Sheldon and Isaac, who have gone on to record several highly infectious hits, including "Blessed are the Elders" and "To The Ceiling".
 His daughters, Marge, Nehilet and Avion Blackman, also have successful careers in recording and fashion design.
-Artist Ataklan has also benefited under the musical training of Ras Shorty I and has gone on to become a maverick of the Rapso tradition.
+Artist Ataklan has also benefited under the musical training of Ras Shorty I and has gone on to become a maverick of the rapso tradition.

 The family aims to put across positive messages with their music, focusing especially on youth.
 They also exhort modern soca artists to preach positivity and the word of God through their music.
-Through his daughter Abbi Blackman, Ras Shorty is the grandfather of rising star Nailah Blackman.
+Through his daughter Abbi Blackman, Ras Shorty is the grandfather of singer Nailah Blackman.